Kab1e/Project_Summer_2025/README.md

 - Data provided by **Alpha Vantage** and **FRED**.
 Please respect their terms of use.
 - For course/demo purposes.

+---

+## Disclaimer

-- **Nothing here is financial, investment, legal, or tax advice.
+**Nothing here is financial, investment, legal, or tax advice.
 Do your own research and consult a qualified adviser; investing involves risk.**